Intro to Virtualization

 Network virtualization is a different use for virtualization: abstracting and separating the physical network infrastructure from the services that run on it.
 In this setup, virtual networks can be created, modified, and deleted independently of the underlying hardware.
 Virtualizing networks in this way means physical resources are more efficiently used and allocated, and network traffic remains isolated.

 Businesses can make use of network virtualization in many different ways.
 Maybe flexible and dynamic network configurations are important, or faster provisioning of network services is needed.
-Network virtualization is particularly valuable in cloud computing environments, since multiple tenants need isolated environments.
+Network virtualization is particularly valuable in cloud computing environments since multiple tenants need isolated environments.

 Data Virtualization Concepts

-It's not a simple undertaking, but data virtualization technology abstracts data integration and presents a coherent, consistent view of data, even if it's distributed across databases, cloud storage, APIs, and more.
+It's not a simple undertaking, but data virtualization technology abstracts data integration and presents a coherent, consistent view of data, even if distributed across databases, cloud storage, APIs, and more.
 Data virtualization software and platforms provide real-time data access, reduce duplication, and simplify integration processes.

 Jobs and Getting Started: Virtualization Essentials